criblio/cribl-search-grafana-plugin/src/README.md

 ## How It Works

+1. **Install this plugin to your Grafana deployment:** Add this plugin to your Grafana deployment to enable data source creation.

+2. **Create a data source in Grafana using this plugin:** Configure this data source using your Cribl client ID and client secret.
+Details on how to acquire these can be found in the next section.

+3. **Click "Explore" and start running adhoc queries:** You can run any Cribl Search query right there in Grafana.

-1. **Set up a scheduled search in Cribl:** First, save a search in Cribl and configure it to run on a scheduled basis.
+4. **Use saved/scheduled searches to make your dashboards faster:** Save a search in Cribl and configure it to run on a scheduled basis.
 Make a note of this search's ID.
 Learn how to set up a scheduled search with this [guide](https://docs.cribl.io/search/scheduled-searches/).

-2. **Install this plugin to your Grafana deployment:** Add this plugin to your Grafana deployment to enable data source creation.

-3. **Create a data source in Grafana using this plugin:** Configure this data source using your Cribl client ID and client secret.
-Details on how to acquire these can be found in the next section.

-4. **Query the data source with your Cribl scheduled search ID:** The data source will fetch the latest results from the scheduled search based on the search ID you input.
+In Grafana, the data source will fetch the latest results based on the search ID you select.

 That's the nutshell of the plugin's workings!